vishalpalaniappan/diagnostic-log-viewer/README.md

 When diagnostic logs are ingested by CLP, the performance will be much better compared to unstructured/JSON logs and the implementation will be simpler.
 It will be possible to further compress the logs by grouping variable values since a map of all variables are provided in the SST.

-Using Diagnostic Logging, it will be possible to build a fully automated log based diagnostic solution that can perform fully automated root cause analysis.
+Using Diagnostic Logging, it will be possible to build a automated log based diagnostic solution that can perform fully automated root cause analysis.

 # Providing feedback